Paul Stephen Prueitt, PhD

 Professional Goals

-He currently wishes to join a university, or community college, and serve in the role of CTO/CIO or technology advisor, as well as to teach in those fields that he is well qualified to teach; collaborative systems, computer science, philosophy, informatics, and mathematics.
+He currently wishes to teach in those fields that he is well qualified to teach; collaborative systems, computer science, philosophy, informatics, and mathematics.
 He wishes to serve interdisciplinary program development within the academic community.

-His long term objective is to serve within a respected university of college environment, to teach and to complete the several books that he has spend a life time writing.
-Dr Prueitt has spent a lifetime, he is now 56, hoping to understand the biological processes that support life and awareness.
-He would like very much to settle into a period of time where he could participate in scholarly contemplation about the progress that has occurred during the past thirty years.
-University or college salary is acceptable.
+His objective is to serve within respected college environments, to teach and to complete the several books.
+He has spent a lifetime hoping to understand the biological processes that support life and awareness.
+He would like very much to settle into a period of time where he would have the time to participate in scholarly contemplation about the progress that has occurred during the past thirty years.

 Professional Experience